Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Conclusions

 \section{Conclusions}

-In summary, we illustrated how the application of the uncertainty relations to quantum thermal systems leads to numerous bounds on local observables, their dynamics, transport coefficients, spatial gradients, and general correlation functions.
+In summary, we illustrated how the application of the uncertainty relations to quantum thermal systems leads to numerous bounds on {\it local} observables, their dynamics, Lyapunov exponent, transport coefficients, spatial gradients, and general correlation functions.
+Some of our conclusions are summarized in Table \ref{real-values}.
+These illustrate that our bounds are often close to empirical values.
+Complementing the quantities highlighted in this Table, we described how other transport coefficients may be bounded (e.g., Eq. (\ref{rho-estimate}) for the order of magnitude of the upper bound on the electrical resistivity of metals) and other attributes of the dynamics (e.g., the acceleration of Eq. (\ref{potential-eq})) may be bounded.
+The bulk of our derived transport coefficient bounds {\it do not} assume the existence of quasiparticles.
+In Section \ref{sec:lowT}, we discussed universal low temperature bounds in quasiparticle systems.

-{\bf{Acknowledgments}} We are grateful to discussions with and encouragement by Boris Fain, Kater Murch, Laimei Nie, Shmuel Nussinov, Philip Phillips, Mark Srednicki, and Jan Zaanen.
+{{\bf Acknowledgments}} We are grateful to discussions with and encouragement by Boris Fain, Itamar Kimchi, Kater Murch, Laimei Nie, Shmuel Nussinov, Philip Phillips, Mark Srednicki, and Jan Zaanen.
 We are, in particular, we are indebted to numerous conversations with Flavio Nogueira and Alexander Seidel and are grateful for critical reading of the manuscript and to a written comment by Alexander Seidel that is captured in Appendix \ref{QUB}.
 The work is an outgrowth of research supported by NSF DMR-1411229 (ZN) which has since been terminated.
 We further wish to acknowledge the Aspen Center for Physics, which is supported by NSF grant PHY-1607611, where this work was completed.